Sid Meier's Pirates! (2004 video game): Sailing

 The majority of the game is spent sailing from destination to destination around the Caribbean islands.
-To control their ship the player must use the number pad (or the directional arrows) on the keyboard.
+To control the ship(s), the player must use the number pad (or the directional arrows) on the keyboard.
 Mouse navigation is also possible, where clicking anywhere on the screen will send the ship sailing in that direction.
 During the sailing segment, the player navigates between areas of interest in the Caribbean, including colonies, cities, missions, pirate havens, and others.
 Wind conditions have an important effect on sailing, as winds tend to blow westwards (especially on lower difficulty levels) and as such speed up travels to the west while slowing down travel to the east.
-Clouds passing overhead indicate barometric depressions, and at the centers of these depressions are storms which cause powerful winds, usually assisting sailing in any direction but also posing a threat to any ship passing underneath the storm.
+Clouds passing overhead indicate barometric depressions, and at the centers of these depressions are storms which cause powerful winds, usually assisting sailing in any direction, but also posing a threat to any ship passing underneath the storm.
 Unlike previous versions of the game, the Caribbean is teeming with ships represented visually by their three-dimensional models.
 The player can spot these ships from a distance and even collect information about their mission, port of departure, destination, and nationality.
 This allows the player to hand-pick their targets, as well as actively pursue most ships if an attack is to be attempted.
 Unlike previous Pirates! games, however, enemy ships cannot force the player to fight, although they can bombard the player's ships en route to a destination and even sink some (but not all) of the player's ships if they bombard them long enough.
 Fortified cities which hold a particular grudge against the player (or whose controlling nation holds a substantial bounty over the player's head) may also open fire upon the player's fleet as it passes by.
-The player must also navigate around reefs and shoals, which cause hull damage to any ship which passes over them (but rarely sink ships, unlike in previous versions).
+The player must also navigate around reefs and shoals, which cause hull damage to any ship that passes over them (but rarely sink ships, unlike in previous versions).
 Finally, if the player wishes, they may sail the ship onto the shoreline, allowing the crew to disembark and begin to march.
 This can be used when the player wishes to approach a hostile city without being fired upon, to attack a friendly city, or to travel on land seeking buried treasure, lost cities, or Montalban's hideout.